gwendallg/rsql4net/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/gwendallg/rsql4net/blob/develop/LICENSE) [![Nuget](https://img.shields.io/nuget/v/rsql4net)]()

-RSql4Net is AspNet Core extension that will make it easier for you to write your REST APIs.
-Its purpose is to convert a query in RSQL format to lambda expression.
+RSql4Net is a aspNet .net core extension that will make it easier for you to write your REST APIs.
+Its purpose is to convert a HTTP request who is in RSQL format to C# lambda expression.

 ## Continuous integration